facebookresearch/ParlAI/parlai/mturk/tasks/acute_eval/README.md

       ]
     }

+Note that we assume "dialog" consists of strictly alternating turns (e.g. a, b, a, b, a...).
 See `example/model*.jsonl` for examples of the format required.

 ## Question phrasing